RichMorin/observer_cli/README.md

 Support F/B to page up/down.

-[A more specific plugin](https://github.com/zhongwencool/os_stats) can collect linux system information such as kernel vsn, loadavg, disk, memory usage, cpu utilization, IO statistics.
+[A more specific plugin](https://github.com/zhongwencool/os_stats) can collect Linux system information, such as kernel vsn, loadavg, disk, memory usage, cpu utilization, and IO statistics.

 ---